myou-engine/myou-engine-js/README.md

 * Dynamic loading of assets without framerate reduction (even in WebGL).
 * Physics: Currently Bullet (ammo.js when running in JS) is supported.
 * Multiple self-contained engine instances are allowed on the same webpage.
+* Multi-touch gestures (Only in chrome.
+Other browsers support will be added soon).

 ## Future features